 ❎ a close button to avoid annoying the users who are not ready to apply for your product yet.
 You’ll need them to stay on your side later on!

 To craft the best-converting in-app message, you may need to experiment with different versions of copy, design, value proposition, and target segments.
-To accommodate lots of testing, you will need an easy-to-use, preferably no-code in-app messaging solution — like the one from Pushwoosh.
+To accommodate lots of testing, you will need an easy-to-use, preferably no-code Android or IOS in-app messaging solution — like the one from Pushwoosh.

 Cover large groups of users with push notifications

-If you want to accelerate your new product promo campaign, choose push notifications as your primary channel.
+If you want to accelerate your new fintech product marketing campaign, choose push notifications as your primary channel.
 It will help you distribute the news quickly and immediately see your audience’s reaction: whether your updated offering sparks interest.

 Trigger to start messaging or Segment to target: Send a push to all the opted-in users.
 This way, you can cover up to 90.5% of your entire user base, as our opt-in benchmarks show.